-The faculty of Beaufort County Community College believe that each individual is a complex, multidimensional, unique, and significant being possessing inherent value and worth, and a member of a family, community, and culturally diverse society.
-All individuals have dynamic bio-physical, psychological, socio-cultural, spiritual, and developmental needs that contribute to health, quality of life, and achievement of potential.
-Adaptation to the environment requires the individual to change throughout the lifespan.
-Each individual has a right to healthcare and to information that will assist him or her to participate actively in his or her health care in order to achieve the highest level of wellness possible.
-All individuals should be cared for, respected, nurtured, understood, and assisted.
-In order to provide care, nurses must view the individual at the center of any nursing activity.
+The faculty believes that each individual is a complex, multidimensional, unique, and significant being, possessing inherent value and worth, and is a member of a family, community, and culturally diverse society.
+All individuals have unique and dynamic biophysical, psychological, socio-cultural, spiritual, and developmental needs that contribute to the health, quality of life, and achievement of potential.
+The nurse, therefore, recognizes patient differences, values, preferences, and expressed needs, while involving the patient and significant others in decision making and care management (21 NCAC 36 .0321).
+Nurses view the individual at the center of any nursing activity.